injones/mycroft_ros/README.md

 ### Skill/Node Structure
 ROS nodes that are to be used as MycroftSkill's should be placed within their own directory with relevent 'vocab', 'dialog' and 'regex' directories to use for intents and entities
 ### Using the RosMycroftSkill
-The mycroft_ros Python module provides helper functions and classes for convenience such as the RosMycroftSkill which can be used to register a node as a MycroftSkill with the Mycroft SkillManager
+The mycroft_ros Python module provides helper functions and classes for convenience such as the RosMycroftSkill which can be used to register a node as a MycroftSkill in the Mycroft SkillManager
 ``` python
 class ExampleSkill(RosMycroftSkill):